OdedWx/orbs-spec/behaviors/smart-contracts/signers_and_addresses.md

 # Signers and Addresses
 > A signer scheme determines the way a transaction issigned and the mapping to a public address.

-## Adresses and accounts
+## Addresses and accounts
 In Orbs platform there is no notation of a native account only of an address.
-Accounts or other signatrue based databases can be implemented by using the public address as the key for the database.
+Accounts or other signature based databases can be implemented by using the public address as the key for the database.

 ## SDK Functions

 #### `GetSignerAddress()`
-> Returns the adddress of transaction signer.
+> Returns the address of transaction signer.

 #### `GetCallerAddress()`
-> Returns the adddress of the function caller.
+> Returns the address of the function caller.
 * If the caller is a transaction, then CallerAddress = SignerAddress
-* If the caller is a smart contractm then CallerAddress = SHA256(contract_name)
+* If the caller is a smart contract then CallerAddress = `SmartContractCaller` address.
-* If the caller is a system call then - TBD.
+* If the caller is a system call then CallerAddress = `SmartContractCaller` address, with contract_name = "system"

+#### `CheckValidAddresFormat(Address)`
+> Performs static checks on an address argument to validate that it has a valid format based on the scheme.
+* Note: A valid format does not indicate that the address corresponds to a valid public key.
+* Verifies network_type matches teh network.

+#### `GetAddressScheme(Address)`
+> Returns the address scheme used by the address.

 <!-- TBD
-#### `GetSignerScheme()`
 #### `GetSigner()`
 #### `IsSignerValid()`
 #### `VerifyNetworkType(Address)`